5 Amazing Health Benefits of Mushrooms

 Pictured recipe: Greek-Style Stuffed Mushrooms

 A common rule of thumb when it comes to nutrition is to "eat the rainbow," but there are certainly a few exceptions.
-Though they aren't bursting with color, mushrooms are full of nutrients and can certainly be considered a part of a healthy diet!
+Though they aren't bursting with color, mushrooms are full of vitamins and minerals and can certainly be considered a part of a healthy diet!

-We're not talking about special, hard-to-find "medicinal" or functional mushrooms here, either.
-We're talking about the wonderful variety you can find in your produce section, like button, cremini, shiitake, oyster and portobello.
-Here are six reasons to add one or more of these mushroom varieties to your next grocery list:
+We're not talking about special, hard-to-find functional or "medicinal" mushrooms here, either.
+We're talking about the wonderful variety you can find in your produce section, like like button, cremini, oyster, portobello and shiitake mushrooms (but wild mushrooms work, too).
+Here are five reasons to add one or more of these mushroom varieties to your next grocery list:

 Mushrooms Are an Excellent Source of Vitamin D